T-tests are Linear Regression¶

 Note: This value doesn't have a particularly meaningful interpretation for our specific word problem, though, it can be useful in other cases.

-the better your line-of-best-fit is at describing the datap-value
+1. The lower the p-value the better your line-of-best-fit is at describing the data

 linregress(df2["week"], df2["savings"]).pvalue